jint-method/model-view-viewmodel-controller/README.md

     - passing information up the hierarchy
     - passing information to an unknown number of children

-## Controller
+## Models

-Unlike [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) this pattern has a controller.
-The role of a controller is to manage a state that can render through the children's views.
+The role of a model is to manage a state will be passed down to the viewmodels.

-- controllers are static
+- models are static
-- controllers manage a state
+- models manage a state
-- controllers can communicate with other controllers (local and external)
+- models can communicate with other models (local and external)
-- controllers can have children (viewmodels)
+- models can have children (viewmodels)
-- controllers are unaware of their children
+- models are unaware of their children
-- controllers can pass information to their children
+- models can pass information to their children

 ## Creation

-1. The controller is instantiated
+1. The models is instantiated
-1. models are injected into the controller
+1. models are injected into the models
 1. viewmodels are instantiated
-    1. inject controller into viewmodel
+    1. inject viewmodels into viewmodel
-    1. models are injected into the viewmodel
+    1. viewmodels are injected into the viewmodel
     1. viewmodels are instantiated
         1. 🔁
     1. viewmodels are bound to their views